How to Install Nginx on Debian Linux

 sudo ufw allow 'Nginx Full'

-To confirm your rules are in place, check the active firewall rules:
+Finally, confirm your rules are in place by checking the active firewall rules:

 sudo ufw status

-After setting up UFW, ensure you can see the NGINX landing page.
+After setting up UFW, verify you can see the Nginx landing page.
 In your browser, go to your server’s IP address:

 http://your_server_ip